 If the sending application needs to retrieve the Response parameters/data of a case 4 command, then a GET RESPONSE command shall follow this command in the command string.

-The GET RESPONSE and any case 2 command (i.e. READ BINARY, READ RECORD) shall only occur once in a command string and, if present, shall be the last command in the string.
+The GET RESPONSE command and any case 2 command (e.g. READ BINARY and READ RECORD) shall only occur once in a command string.
+If present, it shall be the last command in the command string.
+The support for BER-TLV files, i.e. support of the commands RETRIEVE DATA and SET DATA, is optional for the UICC.

+NOTE: A sending application should not use the commands RETRIEVE DATA and SET DATA in a command string using the Compact Remote command structure.

 For all case 2 commands and for the GET RESPONSE command, if P3 = '00', then the UICC shall send back all available response parameters/data e.g. if a READ RECORD command has P3 = '00' the whole record shall be returned.
 The limitation of 256 bytes does not apply for the length of the response data.
-In case the data is truncated in the response, the remaining bytes are lost and the status words shall be set to '62 F1'.
+In case the data is truncated in the response, the remaining bytes are lost and the status word shall be set to '62 F1'.

 5.1.2 Compact Remote response structure